On Minimal Achievable Quotas in Multiwinner Voting: Quota-Based Strengthening of Proportionality

-\begin{proof} Consider \Cref{example1}: All of the above rules might choose $k$ from the $k+1$ candidates of the set $B$, i.e., the violet candidates from \Cref{fig:visualisation_example1}.
+\begin{proof} Consider \Cref{example1} \footnote{\Cref{example1} can be adapted so that it does not rely on tie-breaking.
+The additive difference for this is then $\frac{k^2}{(k+2)(k+1)}$ (see full version of the paper).}: All of the above rules might choose $k$ from the $k+1$ candidates of the set $B$, i.e., the violet candidates from \Cref{fig:visualisation_example1}.
 Without loss of generality, let $N_{b_{k+1}}$ be the group of voters that remain unrepresented.
-For them not to have a legitimate claim for a candidate in the committee, the quota $\alpha\cdot\frac {n}{k}$ must be greater than $\lvert N_{b_{k+1}} \rvert $.
+For them not to have a legitimate claim for a candidate in the committee, the quota $\alpha\cdot\frac{n}{k}$ must be greater than $\lvert N_{b_{k+1}} \rvert $.
 Consequently,